The Yummy Life

 • It's hard to get all of the fat out of the drippings if you have to make the gravy immediately.
 All that turkey fat grosses me out and hardens my arteries.
 I want it out of there.

-Around this time last year, I watched Tyler Florence of the Food Network make his make-ahead turkey gravy.
+A few years ago, I watched Tyler Florence of the Food Network make his make-ahead turkey gravy.
 My gravy making life was forever changed.
 It was a light bulb, duh-why-didn't-I-think-of-that moment.
 Anything I can prepare ahead of time reduces the stress of cooking holiday meals and increases my enjoyment of the day.
 King-Man is always in favor of me being less crabby stressed and more happy.
 He's sweet that way.

 Step-by-step photos for preparing